Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Introduction

-Over the last two decades the lattice Boltzmann method (LBM)~\cite{benzi1992lattice,kruger2017lattice} has become a reliable and fast technique for simulations of complex flows at mesoscopic length scales, such as in many porous materials~\cite{liu2016multiphase}.
-In contrast to solving the Navier-Stokes equation, the LBM incorporates microscopic information in the form of single-particle distribution functions as used in the Boltzmann equation, and it is predestined for application on high performance computers due to its straightforward parallelization and its high efficiency.
-While the traditional LBM is a single component athermal method, several approaches have been suggested to include temperature dynamics \cite{he1998novel,scagliarini2010lattice,PhysRevE.68.026701,PhysRevE.75.036704,PhysRevE.76.016702} and to extend to simulations of arbitrary gas-mixtures~\cite{Shan1995,shan1996diffusion,PhysRevE.76.046703,liu2016multiphase}.
-In particular, Kang \textit{et al.} \cite{PhysRevE.87.053304,PhysRevE.89.063310} suggested a multicomponent thermal LBM.
-In this model, each chemical gas component is described through individual distribution functions and relaxation parameters describing the individual transport coefficients (viscosity, thermal and mass diffusivity), where self-consistent correction terms restore the transport equations in the macroscopic limit.
+Kang \textit{et al.} \cite{PhysRevE.87.053304,PhysRevE.89.063310} suggested a multicomponent thermal LBM.
+In this model, each chemical gas component is described by individual distribution functions and relaxation parameters modelling the individual transport coefficients (viscosity, thermal and mass diffusivity), where self-consistent correction terms restore the transport equations in the macroscopic limit.
 Surface chemical reactions can hereby be included through flux boundary conditions in a very flexible way~\cite{PhysRevE.78.046711,PhysRevE.89.063310}.
 This approach however mimics isothermal walls.
 Therefore, it lacks the ability to simulate a heat built-up, and does not allow for heat transport across the solid-gas interface and through the solid.
-In this paper we extend the multicomponent thermal LBM scheme by Kang \textit{et al.} by augmenting it with a finite difference (FD) solver for the heat equation in the solid parts of the simulation domain (e.g. the porous host material), together with a coupling strategy for a novel and consistent treatment of the reaction enthalpy.
-Although various approaches exist to couple FD and LBM to address conjugated heat transfer \cite{CHEN201383,CHEN2017862,doi:10.1080/10407782.2018.1444868}, coupling to a consistent thermal multicomponent model including the reaction enthalpy is a novelty.
+In this paper we extend the multicomponent thermal LBM scheme by Kang \textit{et al.} by augmenting it with a finite difference (FD) solver for the heat equation in the solid parts of the simulation domain (e.g. the porous host material), with a special focus on a coupling strategy for consistent treatment of the reaction enthalpy.
+Although various approaches exist to address conjugated heat transfer \cite{WANG2007228,CHEN2007266,MENG20081203,CHEN201383,PhysRevE.88.063310,PhysRevE.89.043308,PhysRevE.91.033306,PhysRevE.92.063305,PhysRevE.91.023304,RIHAB2016728, CHEN2017862,PhysRevE.98.043309,doi:10.1080/10407782.2018.1444868}, coupling to a consistent thermal multicomponent model including the reaction enthalpy is a novelty.